explosion/spaCy/website/docs/api/coref.md

 <Infobox title="Important note" variant="warning">

-This component not yet integrated into spaCy core, and is available via the extension package [`spacy-experimental`](https://github.com/explosion/spacy-transformers).
+This component is not yet integrated into spaCy core, and is available via the extension package [`spacy-experimental`](https://github.com/explosion/spacy-transformers).
 It exposes the component via entry points, so if you have the package installed,